 This list doesn’t include points like helping out with chores or cooking or lending a listening ear.
 This is only because I hope you do your due diligence, playing a role in these tasks every other day too.

-Do you have any tips on how to help your partner during their period?
+Do you have any tips on how to help your wife with period cramps apart from period pain relief exercise, self-care etc. ?
 If you’re a menstruator, what’s something you wish your partner did for you on your period?